 Not all non-textual documents are shared online using base64 encoding.
 However, it is quite common.
 Load up google.com or bing.com and look at the HTML source code: you will base64-encoded images.
 On my blog, I frequently embed figures using base64: it is convenient for me to have the blog post content be one blob of data.

 Base64 is apparently wasteful because we use just 64 different values per byte, whereas a byte can represent 256 different characters.
 That is, we use bytes (which are 8-bit words) as 6-bit words.
 There is a waste of 2 bits for each 8 bits of transmission data.
 To send three bytes of information (3 times 8 is 24 bits), you need to use four bytes (4 times 6 is again 24 bits).
-Thus the base64 version of a file is 4/3 larger than it might be.
-So we use 33% more storage than we could.
+There might be some overhead because we often separate the base64 text into lines.
+Thus the base64 version of a file is at least 4/3 larger than the the original: we use at least 33% more storage than the original file size when encoding a file as base64.

 That sounds bad.
 How can engineers tolerate such wasteful formats?